Do I need prior welding experience?

 What if I have prior welding experience?

 This welding program will build on your skill level and provide additional welding training to ensure your success.

 We offer all graduates employment assistance.
 We have close working relationships throughout the welding industries including but not limited to: Shipyards, Manufacturing, Construction, Energy, Defense Companies, as well as several oil and gas companies.
 Since CDA has a full-time Placement Officer, our placement rates are among the best in the industry.

-This 16 week accredited welding program will fully prepare you for a welding career in the maritime industry.
+This 26 week accredited welding program will fully prepare you for a welding career in both the maritime industry as well as general welding.
 CDA’s Maritime Welding Program is the only welding program in the United States to certify students in the following areas:

 - American Welding Society (AWS) Certificate of Completion - Certified AWS Entry Level Welder